pretix/pretix-docs/docs/guides/widget.md

 ### The code copied from this page does not work

-If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.
+If you want to apply code examples from this page to your own event and website, you need to replace the strings with the ones matching your event.
-The examples provided in this article all use the base URL `pretix.eu`, the organizer `demo`, and the event `democon`.
+The examples provided in this article all use the base URL `pretix.eu`, the organizer `demo`, and the event `democon` or the event series `series`.
 Your own event will use different organizer and event slugs.
+If you are using a different domain, then you will also need to use a different base URL.

 If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.
 The most straightforward way to obtain the right code is using the code generator.